Indiana University Health People Mover

 The dual-track system was open to the public and operated around the clock, taking 5 minutes in each direction.
 During the daytime, a train departed automatically every six minutes.
 It was notable for being the only private transportation system in the United States constructed to run above public streets.

-In December 2018, plans were introduced to revert the route to a bus-based operation after February 2019.
-The replacement road-based shuttle service would use four to six buses running on propane fuel or compressed natural gas, while the People Mover tracks would remain in place for the pneumatic tube system.
+The People Mover ended operations in February 2019.
+The passenger service was replaced by shuttle buses, which are significantly less expensive to operate.
+The infrastructure of the People Mover remains in place, supporting pneumatic tubes and fiber optic cables.

 History

 In 1997, the three hospital operations were combined under Indiana law creating a shared staff of over 10,000 employees who could be required to travel between the campuses.
 Commuting between the three sites was complicated and required crossing under Interstate 65 by shuttle buses.

 In May 2000, a Health Care Transportation System Franchise Agreement was signed, followed by the People Mover – State of Indiana Airspace Agreement and Lease in November 2000 to allow crossing under the Interstate 65 highway for a period of 25 years.
 The system was ready by late 2002, which was followed by a six-month testing period, during which the trains were driven manually.
 After the public opening in June 2003, automatic and remote operation from the control center was used.

 As of February 2017, the People Mover had made 500,000 round trips (1.04 million miles) and carried 6.1 million passengers, operating at 99.6-percent efficiency.

+IU Health announced the closure of the People Mover in December 2018, to be replaced by shuttle buses.
+The People Mover was due for major maintenance, estimated to cost $20 million.
+The switch to buses is estimated to save $1.5 million per year in operating costs.
 The People Mover carried its last passengers on Wednesday, February 6, 2019.

-System
+Since the end of passenger service, portions of the track have been removed.
+In September 2023, part of the structure collapsed during demolition, killing a construction worker.

+Technology

 The system was constructed by Schwager Davis Inc. (SDI) from San Jose, California, to their Unitrak standard.

 There are two separate parallel elevated guideways side-by-side, both of which operate in both directions.
-The concrete rails have a gap between them, designed to combat winter snow and the people mover is therefore not technically a monorail.
+Each guideway uses two concrete rails, with an open space between.
+This technology is similar to a monorail, but technically distinct.

 Each of the two tracks carried a train with three carriages for a total capacity of 81 passengers.
 Each train weighed 45000 lb and had twenty-four passenger seats across the three cars.
 The rest of the passenger capacity was made up of standing places.

 Operation

+During daytime, trains departed every six minutes.

 During the night-time, one track was closed between 6:00 pm and 5:30 am for maintenance, with the other train/track operated in on-demand mode by elevator-style call buttons.